 A Stumbling Stone for Fritz Max Erlanger was also set in Esslingen / Neckar , Muehlbergerstr.
 146, as Fritz was a teacher at ‚Wilhelmspflege‘ boarding school.

 The Stumbling Stone Initiative would like to thank Richard Fleischer (deceased), Betty Greenberg, Doris Rosenkranz (deceased), as well as Eric and Herbert Steiner for sharing their memories and many photos.
-We would also like to give special thanks to the Tűbingen History Workshop and Mr. Martin Ulmer for the only photo still in existence on which Fritz Max Erlanger can clearly be recognized.
+We would also like to give special thanks to the Tűbingen History Workshop and Mr. Martin Ulmer for the best photo still in existence on which Fritz Max Erlanger can clearly be recognized.
 Mr. Christian Pietà, a member of the 'Initiative Jewish Traces in Bad Saarow', researched most of the pertinent information on Edeltraud Erlanger, née Lapidas.